Pricing Module Fields

 - Assign Security Attributes if this module needs to be scoped (see Security below).

-- The Pricing Template’s Values and Components appear here as tabs—this is the workspace where the rest of this page applies.
+- The Pricing Context’s Values and Components appear here as tabs—this is the workspace where the rest of this page applies.

 Authoring Rules